codedsunday/alx-system_engineering-devops/0x00-shell_basics/README.md

- ls displays the content list of your current directory cd ~ changes the working directory to the user's home directory
+ls -l displays the content of the directory in long format